Lane routing

 Verify DNS and host routing with curl before opening a browser.

 The quickest way to separate DNS problems from proxy problems is to resolve the host manually and inspect the response headers.
-Test the dashboard host and the app host independently.
+Test the dashboard host and the app host independently, then confirm whether the edge policy is returning the expected 401 or 403.

 Step 1